coldfrontlabs/bootstrap-scss-plugins/README.md

 A suite of SCSS plugins used for developing Bootstrap 4 themes and sites.

-This package aims to add a few useful tools to help speed up development of themes in Bootstrap 4 by adding some quick classes and mixins.
+This package aims to add a few useful classes and mixins, not found in "vanilla" Bootstrap 4, to help speed up the development of websites.

 **Can't you do this yourself by editing some variables?**